-Inclusive education is not a marginal issue, but is central to the acheivement of high quality education for all learners and the development of more inclusive societies.
+Inclusive education is not a marginal issue, but is central to the achievement of high quality education for all learners and the development of more inclusive societies.

-The democratic and human rights based intent of Inclusive Education is defined in the Salamanca Statement and represented in the 'recognition of the need to work towards 'schools for all' - institutions which include everybody, celebrate differences, support learning, and respond to individula needs'.
-A committement to this approach is central to UNICEF's work in the CEECIS region.
+The democratic and human rights-based intent of Inclusive Education is defined in the Salamanca Statement and represented in the 'recognition of the need to work towards 'schools for all' - institutions which include everybody, celebrate differences, support learning, and respond to individual needs'.
+A commitment to this approach is central to UNICEF's work in the region.

 Article 1 of the United Nations Convention on the Rights of Persons with Disabilities describes persons with disabilities as 'those who have long-term, physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others'.

-This working definition of disability acknowledges the importance of the context and environment in enabling or disabling individuals from participatin effectively within society.
+This working definition of disability acknowledges the importance of the context and environment in enabling or disabling individuals from participating effectively within society.

-Inclusive Education is not only about issues of input, such as access, and those related to processes,s uch as teacher training, but it involved a shift in underlying values and beliefs held across the system, along with very specific approaches, positions, and solutions.
+Inclusive Education is not only about issues of input, such as access, and those related to processes such as teacher training, but it involves a shift in underlying values and beliefs, along with very specific approaches, positions, and solutions.
 A broad range of strategies at all levels are needed to realize the right of children with disabilities to inclusive education:

 -political will and good governance